Sandman: Film and television

 The Sandman appears in The Santa Clause 2 and The Santa Clause 3: The Escape Clause, portrayed by Michael Dorn.
 He is shown to be a member of the Council of Legendary Figures and tends to doze off during meetings, giving the other members cause to wake him up.

 The Sandman is supposedly represented as the demon Der Kindestod in the series Buffy the Vampire Slayer.

+In 2002, Sandman was the main focus of the Baby Looney Tunes episode "The Sandman Is Coming" where Granny talks about him to the babies.

 Among the earlier productions of the British sci-fi television show Doctor Who following 2005 is an episode revolving around Sandmen.
 The ninth episode of the ninth season (2015), titled "Sleep No More", is a found footage video narrated by Gagan Rassmussen (Reece Shearsmith), a scientist and professor from the 38th century.
 Rassmussen manufactures a dangerous adventure involving Sandmen, intended to engage people to watch the video and by which an electronic signal transmits to the brains of others in order to create further Sandmen.
 The episode also makes use of the song "Mr. Sandman", written by Pat Ballard in 1954, as the Morpheus-machine theme.

 The Sandman appears in Rise of the Guardians as a member of the Guardians.

 Netflix released The Sandman series in 2022, an adaptation of the Neil Gaiman comics.